-How does a home seller even know he’s dealing with an overpriced home?
+But how does a home seller even know he’s dealing with an overpriced home?

-More importantly, what will he do once he finds out?
+And more importantly, what will he do once he finds out?
 You better hope it’ll be adjusting that asking price downward asap!

 I have lined up the 10 most popular telltale signs that you’re dealing with an overpriced home below:

-Sign #1 – The home is priced well-above neighbouring properties for sale
+Sign #1 – The home is priced well above neighbouring properties for sale

 “Of course, my home should be selling for more than some of my neighbours’ houses!
 Have you see how those look inside?!”